Advisory GP23/02: Requests for extensions and appeals

 Information for organisations seeking approval as an accrediting agency under the National General Practice Accreditation (NGPA) Scheme.

-The Commission administers the NGPA Scheme, which supports the consistent assessment of Australian general practices against the Royal Australian College of General Practitioners (RACGP) Standards for general practices and the RACGP Standards for point-of-care testing.
+The NGPA Scheme supports the accreditation of Australian general practices to the RACGP Standards for general practices and the RACGP Standards for point-of-care testing (as of November 2021).